Join Our Social Swim Community

 The Bluetits Global Flock!

-Our Social Swim Community now spans the globe, and is a network of Facebook groups run by our fabulous admins.
+Our volunteer led peer to peer social swim community now spans the globe.
 The swims are informal meet ups arranged by the people in the groups who have found connection through a love of cold water.

 How to find your flock and join a swim

-🌎 Find your nearest group on the map above 🌎
+Find your nearest group on the map above and click on the Bluetit Icon to reveal the group details.

-👉 Click through to their Facebook group and request to join 👈
+Click through to their Facebook group and request to join.
+(Don't forget to answer the 3 questions and agree to the group rules).

 💙 Welcome and Happy Bluetitting! 💙